yuliangjin1985/code-challenges/basics/binary_tree.md

 For postorder traversal, each valid node has to be pushed to and polled twice to the stack, the first time was with flag `visited` as `False`, the seond is with this flas as `True` when both of its children were pushed to the stack.

-The inorder traversal is basically with order `left -> right -> parent`, but the order being pushed should be the opposite: `parent -> right -> left`, so the left will be popped first.
+The postorder traversal is basically with order `left -> right -> parent`, but the order being pushed should be the opposite: `parent -> right -> left`, so the left will be popped first.

 ```python
 class Solution: